-One way of taking control is to start monitoring your worries during the day and actually create daily Worry time to tackle them.
+One way of taking control of worrying is to start monitoring your worries during the day and actually create a daily Worry time in order to try and tackle them.

 Set aside a time each day for Worry time (about 15 minutes).
 Find a time that works best for you.
 Some people who worry a lot at night can find it helpful to have Worry time in the morning, for example.
 This means they can delay their worrying until the morning which can help them get to sleep.
 Other people find a time in the evening is ideal.

-You can use the Worry tree sheet to decide whether your worries are hypothetical or are practical problems which can be tackled.
+You can use the Worry tree diagram to decide whether your worries are anxious thoughts that you need to let go of or practical problems which need to be tackled.

-During Worry time you can work through the worries you have recorded in your Worry time list.
-You may find that some worries have gone away or don't seem so important now.
+During Worry time you can work through the anxious thoughts you have recorded in your Worry time list.
+You may find that some worries have gone away or don’t seem so important now.

-You can use this list of helpful tips to work through and challenge any hypothetical worries.
+You can use this list of Helpful tips for worry time sheet to work through and challenge any anxious thoughts.

 Be determined to stop thinking about these worries after the 15 minutes is over.

-Make sure you follow Worry time with an activity that will lift your mood such as listening to music, watching a favourite TV programme or going for a run.
+Make sure you follow Worry time with an activity that will lift your mood such as listening to music, watching a favourite TV programme or taking some exercise outside.